 Opting for the convenience of a Tiptronic eight-speed transmission will lower fuel economy to 21 city, 29 highway, and add two-tenths to the zero-to-60 time.
 This model also features quattro all-wheel drive.

-The final transmission option is the Multitronic CVT, which returns the best highway fuel economy of 31 mpg (the city rating of 21 mpg) and the slowest acceleration time of the three at 7.1 seconds.
+The final transmission option is the Multitronic CVT, which returns the best highway fuel economy of 31 mpg (the city rating is 21 mpg) and the slowest acceleration time of the three at 7.1 seconds.
 This is the only transmission to use FrontTrak front-wheel drive.

 Those looking for more grunt than the A4's turbo four can offer should consider the Audi S4, which boasts a supercharged V6 with 333 horsepower.